BDX-town/Mangane/docs/customization.md

 The `brandColor` in `soapbox.json` refers to the main color upon which the look of soapbox-fe is defined.

-After editing your HTML files and folder names, re-create the webpack and restart the soapbox-fe service to effect the changes.
+After editing your HTML files and folder names, save the file and refresh your browser.

 ## Favicon
-The favicon is customized by dropping a favicon.png file into the `/static` folder.
+The favicon is customized by dropping a favicon.png file into the `/static` folder and refreshing your browser.
-Re-create the webpack and start the soapbox-fe service to effect the changes.

 ## About Pages
 Soapbox supports any number of custom HTML pages under `yoursite.com/about/:slug`.